Saiyato/snapclient_docker/README.md

 ###### Overall
 <img alt="Docker Cloud Build Status" src="https://img.shields.io/docker/cloud/build/saiyato/snapclient?style=flat-square">  <img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/saiyato/snapclient?style=flat-square">

 Added the latest tag, which can be used on any arch and automatically selects the appropriate image.
+Note that this does not include PulseAudio support, you will need to append "-with-pulse" to the desired tag (e.g. latest-with-pulse).

 ###### Raspbian images
 The Raspbian images have been discontinued.
 The Alpine images work on Debian and are way smaller (and therefore more suited for the ARM platform).